PeizhiShi/peizhishi.github.io/_pages/index.md

 ## About Me

-I am an incoming lecturer in applied artificial intelligence at the [Centre for Decision Research](https://cdr.leeds.ac.uk/), [University of Leeds](https://www.leeds.ac.uk/).
-In June 2019, I completed my Ph.D. in Computer Science under the supervision of [Dr. Ke Chen](https://www.cs.man.ac.uk/~kechen/index.php) from the Machine Learning and Optimization Group, School of Computer Science, [University of Manchester](https://www.manchester.ac.uk/).
+I am an incoming Lecturer in Applied Artificial Intelligence at the [Centre for Decision Research](https://cdr.leeds.ac.uk/), [University of Leeds](https://www.leeds.ac.uk/).
+In March 2019, I completed my Ph.D. in Computer Science under the supervision of [Dr. Ke Chen](https://www.cs.man.ac.uk/~kechen/index.php) from the Machine Learning and Optimization Group, School of Computer Science, [University of Manchester](https://www.manchester.ac.uk/).
 From 2019 to 2023, I served as a Research Fellow in Machine Learning at the Maths Group of the EPSRC Future Advanced Metrology Hub.

 ### Research Interests